tailix/libkernaux/README.md

 ```
 ./autogen.sh # if present
-./configure --enable-tests # or --enable-tests-all, but see prerequisites
+./configure --enable-checks # or --enable-checks-all, but see prerequisites
 make
 ```